-A biography, autobiography and detective novel about a winning the Nobel Prize in Jewish teenage girl who went missing during the German occupation of Paris.
+A biography, autobiography and detective novel about a Jewish teenage girl who went missing during the German occupation of Paris.
 It was first published in French on April 2, 1997 and published in English in November 2014.

 No charge.
 Pre-registration required to Avital Narvey or call 416-781-3511.